China marks Nanjing Massacre anniversary but Xi low key

 At that time, he called on China and Japan to set aside hatred and not allow the minority who led Japan to war to affect relations now.

-(Reporting by Ben Blanchard and Gao Liangping; additional reporting by Kaori Kaneko in Tokyo; Editing by Simon Cameron-Moore and Clarence Fernandez)
+(Reporting by Ben Blanchard and Gao Liangping; additional reporting by Kaori Kaneko in Tokyo, and Christine Kim in Seoul; Editing by Simon Cameron-Moore and Clarence Fernandez)